coldino/ASB-export-server/docs/API.md

 ```
 PUT/POST /api/v1/server/[token]/[hash]
 ```
-Allows the client mod to send a server configutation file.
+Allows the client mod to send a server configuration file.
 The token must have previously been given to the user by the receiver (usually ASB), and the hash is the same one included in the creature export file.
 The JSON file must be included as the body.

 The request must include the following headers:
 | Header | Value |